apollographql/docs/src/content/graphos/sso/saml-integration-guide.md

      * **given_name**
      * **family_name**

-2. Assign users to Apollo GraphOS Studio application
+2. Assign users to Apollo GraphOS Studio application.
-   > ⚠️ Make sure to assign users to the newly created `Apollo GraphOS Studio` application for testing.
+   > ⚠️ Reach out to your SSO or Identity & Access Management team to assign the relevant groups or users to `Apollo GraphOS Studio`.

 3. Send your Apollo contact one of the following:
    * Identity provider (IdP) SAML XML metadata file (preferred)